 The average workweek for all employees on private nonfarm payrolls declined by 0.1 hours to 34.4 hours in November of 2022, slightly below market estimates of 34.5.
 In manufacturing, the average workweek for all employees decreased by 0.2 hours to 40.2 hours, and overtime declined by 0.1 hours to 3.1 hours.
 The average workweek for production and nonsupervisory employees on private nonfarm payrolls decreased by 0.1 hours to 33.9 hours. source: U.S. Bureau of Labor Statistics

 Average Weekly Hours in the United States averaged 34.40 Hours from 2006 until 2022, reaching an all time high of 35.00 Hours in January of 2021 and a record low of 33.70 Hours in June of 2009.
 This page provides - United States Average Weekly Hours - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Average Weekly Hours - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

 Average Weekly Hours in the United States is expected to be 34.50 Hours by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Average Weekly Hours in the United States to stand at 34.50 in 12 months time.
-In the long-term, the United States Average Weekly Hours is projected to trend around 34.40 Hours in 2020, according to our econometric models.
+In the long-term, the United States Average Weekly Hours is projected to trend around 34.50 Hours in 2023 and 34.40 Hours in 2024, according to our econometric models.